 Bake, uncovered, for 20 minutes.
-Sprinkle with the remaining cup or two cups cheese and remaining green onions, if using, and bake an additional five minutes until the cheese is melted.
+Sprinkle with the remaining cup or two cups cheese (however much you wish to use) and bake an additional five minutes until the cheese is melted.
 Sprinkle with remaining green onion before serving.

 Note: this sauce is very good over any number of items, especially Chimichangas.